-Peterson Surname Genealogy
+Peterson Surname Meaning

 The practice of adopting surnames spread to Denmark and Norway from Germany in the later Middle Ages, but it was not until 1844 that they became fixed and required.

 - The Roth House.
 Home of Atley Peterson, Wisconsin pioneer.